 - Fiber reactive dye—This is a cold water dye that can be found in most stores, or online.
 Learn more about fiber reactive dyes and where to find them.

-- Garment that needs to be dyed—For cold water dye, you will need to use a cellulose (plant) fiber, or silk.
+- A garment that needs to be dyed—For cold water dye, you will need to use a cellulose (plant) fiber, or silk.

 - Large Bowl

 Gather your supplies, and you're ready to get started.